archerrc/Nonvanishing-of-the-Quadratic-Symmetric-Function/README.md

-# NONVANISHING OF SECOND COEFFICIENTS OF HECKE POLYNOMIALS
+# Nonvanishing of Second Coefficients of Hecke Polynomials
-These results are tied to the paper titled "NONVANISHING OF SECOND COEFFICIENTS OF HECKE POLYNOMIALS"
+These results are tied to the paper titled "Nonvanishing of Second Coefficients of Hecke Polynomials" by Archer Clayton, Helen Dai, Tianyu Ni, Hui Xue, and Jake Zummo.